 4. Don't Try Anything Crazy Without Consulting a Doctor

-One of the most important skincare tips: No at home chemical peels, crazy routine changes or harsh new treatments.
-Double check with your dermatologist or esthetician before doing anything major to your skin, even at home.
+One of the most important skincare tips: no at-home chemical peels, crazy routine changes or harsh new treatments.
+Double-check with your dermatologist or aesthetician before doing anything major to your skin, even at home.

 Do yourself a favor and leave the skin fixing the professionals.
 "Don't pick your skin," says Dr. Idris.
 "And don't pop that pimple because you will end up with a bigger crater and a bigger scar."
 You've been hearing this same advice from every doctor and magazine article you've ever come across for your entire life, and it's more true in the months leading up to your wedding than ever.